Swahili culture

 Swahili culture is the culture of the Swahili people inhabiting the Swahili coast.
-This littoral area encompasses Tanzania, Kenya, and Mozambique, as well as the adjacent islands of Zanzibar and Comoros along with some parts of Malawi and the eastern part of Democratic Republic of Congo.
+This littoral area encompasses Tanzania, Kenya, and Mozambique, as well as the adjacent islands of Zanzibar and the Comoros along with some parts of Malawi and the eastern part of Democratic Republic of Congo.
 Swahili people speak Swahili as their native language, which belongs to the Bantu language family.
 Graham Connah described Swahili culture as at least partially urban, mercantile, and literate.

 Swahili culture is the product of the history of the coastal part of the African Great Lakes region.
 As with the Swahili language, Swahili culture has a Bantu core that has borrowed from foreign influences.

 History and identity

 The medieval sites along the Swahili coast represent a cultural tradition with diverse local traditions dating the ninth century CE.
 This has developed into the modern Swahili culture.
 Currently, there are 173 identified settlements that flourished along the Swahili coast and nearby islands from the ninth to the seventeenth centuries, which include the sites of Kilwa, Malindi, Gedi, Pate, Comoros, and Zanzibar.
 The most recent excavations at these coastal sites have been used to examine the spread of Islam in East Africa and the development of the Swahili culture.
 However, the identity of the Swahili (and of the people associated with and the development of the culture along the Swahili coast) has often been disputed in both the past and present.
 The historic use of coral among the Swahili in construction, who used stone as construction material for mosques and tombs, has been associated with the emergence of the use of coral stone for construction in the fourteenth century along the coast for buildings ascribed with the most importance.
 Conversely, it has been stated that the sites were founded by Arab or Persian colonists.

 It has been claimed that Swahili culture emerged from the settlement of Arab merchants with the ruins being called Arab cities and with many Swahili self-identifying as descendants of Arabs or Persians.
 Opinions published in 2000 suggest that the medieval Swahili coastal sites developed locally with the creation of small agricultural and fishing communities that gave rise to the Swahili culture through trade that resulted in an increase in Islamic influence during the twelfth century.
 Increased contact with the Islamic world then would have led to the integration of local African and Arab traditions, creating an indigenous Swahili culture.
 A blend of these two interpretations exists with accounts of Arab merchants marrying local women, which created a distinctive Arab-African Swahili culture.
 The culture appears to have emerged in Kenya and Tanzania and eventually spread to Mozambique.